denemorhun-nava/nava-qa-interview/README.md

 Your goal is to **design a test strategy** for the login flow, not just test the login form.

+During this exercise:
+- Align on Acceptance Criteria
+- Write and execute cases
+- Find and log bug(s)

 ## Context

 You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/).